 If you wait too long, critical physical evidence relating to fault and injury causation may be lost, witnesses may disappear, and memories of police investigators, first responders and witnesses may fade.

-At Walkup, Melodia, Kelly & Schoenberger, our auto injury team of lawyers has spent 60 years recovering money for and helping rebuild the lives of those hurt by the carelessness of others in all types of motor vehicle accidents.
+At Walkup, Melodia, Kelly & Schoenberger, our San Francisco car accident lawyers has spent 60 years recovering money for and helping rebuild the lives of those hurt by the carelessness of others in all types of motor vehicle accidents.

 To schedule a free consultation to discuss your case, call us at (415) 981-7210 today.

-That’s why you need to be represented by respected and experienced personal injury lawyers after a car accident.
+That’s why you need to be represented by respected and experienced San Francisco car accident attorneys after an accident.
 We have been helping people injured in automobile, truck and motorcycle accidents for more than 60 years.
 We know the issues that arise.
 We have dealt with doctors, bill collectors, claims people, auto insurance adjusters and lien holders.
 We have the experience and the staff to handle every aspect of your case.

-When the Walkup vehicle accident team accepts your car, truck, motorcycle or other vehicle case, our injury specialists immediately begin the process of investigation and evidence collection to secure and preserve evidence.
+When the Walkup’s San Francisco car accident attorneys takeover your case, we immediately begin the process of investigation and evidence collection to secure and preserve evidence.
 We work with skilled engineers specializing in accident reconstruction, auto engineering and design experts, retired police officers and professional investigators.
 We have the resources and experience to prove your case.

 Our goal is to ensure that you receive full and fair monetary compensation for your injuries.